gvwilson/thirdbit/src/fiction/makers-return/index.md

 Here.
 He wrote this before he passed, then got Doc Whinny an' I to witness it for him."
-She took a piece of paper from the inside pocket of her formal black coat and passed it to Sindy.
+She took an envelope from the inside pocket of her formal black coat and passed it to Sindy.

-She unfolded the letter,
+She took out the letter,
+unfolded it,
 read it,
 and then read it again.
 It couldn't possibly mean what she thought it meant.